Beginner’s Goat Care

 Other goat friends

 Goats are social herd animals.
 They need each other.
 Goats have to be with their herd to feel secure and happy.
 A goat by itself will be much more likely to try escaping and show naughty behavior like jumping onto cars, and constant crying.
-Sometimes though, they will playfully fight and heat-butt each other, because they have to determine who will be the herd boss.
+Sometimes though, they will playfully fight and head-butt each other, because they have to determine who will be the herd boss.
 Once they have discovered their place in the herd, they can be at ease until a reason for another challenge arises(treats, feeding time or introducing new herd members).
 This is normal goat behavior and shouldn’t be of concern unless you find you have a relentless bully.

 Hoof care